August 30, 2013

 Finally, note Jesus’ words in Luke 9:44, “Let these things [in regards to the Passion] sink down into your ears.”
 Here, Jesus is attempting to use sheer force of will to make his disciples understand him.
 Are we, then, to accept that an incarnate God has not to ability to convince his own disciples of something so momentous even when employing supernatural power?

-What kind of a “God” do Christians have running the Christian Universe anyway?
-Oh, that’s right: there’s three of them, aren’t there?
+What kind of a “God” do Christians have running Trinitarian God’s Christian Universe anyway?
+Oh, that’s right: there are actually three “Gods” running it, aren’t there?

 Next Time in Part IV: The conclusion. (here)